mucommander/mucommander/package/readme.txt

   sites.
 This seems to be a Windows firewall problem, with a possible workaround: http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=7077696
 - Need to enable NTLM authentication manually in order to authenticate to Samba >= 4.5.
 This is done by adding 'ntlm auth = yes' to smb.conf.
-- Version 5.0 of RAR is not supported.
-Such archives would appear empty.
 - macOS: issues with browsing Documents/Desktop/Downloads may be solved by resetting Security and Privacy settings.
   See https://github.com/mucommander/mucommander/wiki/Reset-Security-&-Privacy-Settings-on-macOS for more details.
 - macOS: muCommander may not start on older versions of macOS due to incompatibility of the bundled JRE.